ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 When using a policy involving more than one time window, the server MUST reply with the RateLimit fields related to the time window with the lower RateLimit-Remaining field values.

-A service returning RateLimit fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between RateLimit-Remaining and RateLimit-Reset field values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.
+A service using RateLimit fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between RateLimit-Remaining and RateLimit-Reset field values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.

 Under certain conditions, a server MAY artificially lower RateLimit field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.